wang-jingyi/Ziqian/README.md

     -DartifactId=javaml -Dversion=0.1.7 -Dpackaging=jar' in command line

+* Gurobi

+Download Gurobi.jar at https://www.gurobi.com/registration/download-reg.
+It's free for academic use.

+Execute 'mvn install:install-file -Dfile=<path-to-file> -aDgroupId=com.gurobi.www
+    -DartifactId=gurobi -Dversion=6.5 -Dpackaging=jar' in command line

-, where <path-to-file> is the path to the .jar file in both cases.
+, where <path-to-file> is the path to the .jar file in all cases.

 ### Guidelines ###